felipejsm/felipe-moyses/about.md

 ---

-I'm Felipe and I'm a dev from Brasil.  :wolf:
+I'm Felipe and I'm a dev from Brasil.

 ### What I want with this blog?

-I'm writing to improve myself as a person and show off what I'm learning/doing/listening/reading.
+I'm writing to improve myself as a dev/person and show off what I'm learning/doing/listening/reading.

 ### Contact me @